Xlythe/ExtensionEngine/README.md

 ExtensionEngine
 ===============
 A library that allows Android apps to talk directly to each other at the java layer.
-Useful for embeding views from one app inside another (See SAO Launcher for an example).
+Useful for embedding views from one app inside another (See SAO Launcher for an example).

 Where to Download
 -----------------